steadybit/extension-container/CONTRIBUTING.md

     Error: error creating GitHub release steadybit-extension-scaffold-1.0.0: POST https://api.github.com/repos/steadybit/extension-scaffold/releases: 422 Validation Failed [{Resource:Release Field:tag_name Code:already_exists Message:}]
 ```

+## Building the Docker Image

+### Cross
+You need  an installation of cross (https://github.com/cross-rs/cross) to build the docker image for all platforms

+Therefore you also need rust (https://rustup.rs/)

 ## Contributor License Agreement (CLA)

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once.
 If you are submitting a pull request for the first time, just submit a Pull Request and our CLA Bot will give you instructions on how to sign the CLA before merging your Pull Request.